VSMent/react-for-beginners-itera/stopwatch/README.md

 - [x] on stop timer should be stopped, the latest value should stay;
 - [x] on stop, page title should be returned back to normal;
 - [x] do it using context;
-- [ ] Implement same functionality with MobX.
+- [x] Implement same functionality with MobX.

+All Done!!!
+🥳🥳🥳

 ---